-The Audit Committee was, during the period under review, composed of Mr Anthony P Demajo (Chairman of the committee and Non-Executive Director of the Company), Mr Albert DeBono (Non-Executive Director of the Company), and Mr Anthony Bailey (Executive Director of the Company).
+The Audit Committee was, during the period under review, composed of Mr Anthony P. Demajo (Chairman of the committee and Non-Executive Director of the Company), Ms Alison Attard (Non-Executive Director of the Company), and Mr Anthony Bailey (Executive Director of the Company).
+Ms Alison Attard was appointed to replace Mr Albert DeBono, who resigned on the 10 September 2015.

 Nevertheless, the Audit Committee has the power and authority under its terms of reference to summon any person to assist it in the performance of its duties.
 The Audit Committee has met four times in the financial year under review.
-The Directors are of the view that the composition of the Audit Committee meets the requirements of the Code on independence as well as having a member with knowledge in accounting and/or auditing, since Mr Albert DeBono is a Certified Public Accountant.
+The Directors are of the view that the composition of the Audit Committee meets the requirements of the Code on independence as well as having a member with knowledge in accounting and/or auditing, since Ms Alison Attard is a Certified Public Accountant.
 Following such declarations, such persons are also considered to be independent Directors for the purposes of the Code.